ShaneQful/npdf2john_ruby/README.md

 npdf2john_ruby
 ==============

-A re-write of npdf2john in ruby which will be ported to python for JtR once finished
+A re-write of npdf2john in ruby which has also been ported to python for JtR

 Works for all test pdfs available in john's sample non-hashes